 Variations:

-Q: How long can I store leftovers?
+Q: How can I store leftover rice?

 Japanese Rice